14 Things Home Security Experts Never Do in Their Own Homes

 An alarm system isn't enough.
 If you're making any of these security mistakes, experts say that your home is at risk for a break-in.

 While hiding a key somewhere outside sounds like a good idea for workers who need to get in or for those times when you get locked out, it isn’t.
 Why?
 Burglars will be looking for your not-so-secret hiding spot—like under the mat and in an obviously fake rock in your flower beds, says Klein, as well as in these other common spots.
 Instead, use technology to your advantage.
-Gabe Tuner of Security Baron suggests using a smart lock that has temporary passcode capability as an alternative.
-Here’s how to find the best smart locks for your home and here’s where you should hide a spare key.
+Gabe Tuner of Security.org suggests using a smart lock that has temporary passcode capability as an alternative.

 No one leaves lights on or off all of the time, yet many people think that getting in the habit of doing these things makes their home more secure.
 Instead, says Turner, this can make you appear as if you aren’t home, as well as waste electricity and run up your bill.

 A better idea?
 Using a smart light system.
 Rupert Pople, founder of Your Smart Home Guide, recommends a multi-user geofencing formula that tracks the user’s locations and mimics the presence of someone being home.
 “If you go away, especially for an extended period of time, it can be easy to notice that someone isn’t there, so a formula is essential,” Pople explains.
 “Going one step further, Philips Hue has a TV mimicking formula, which uses a smart light that produces randomized light flickering that seems just like a TV is on.
 This works best when the curtains are closed.”

 They Never Have an Address Sign That Is Difficult to Spot